mahesh-morde/leanPlateform/README.md

-# LeanPlateform API Documentation
+# LeanPlatform API Documentation

-Welcome to the documentation for LeanPlateform API.
+Welcome to the documentation for LeanPlatform API.
 This API provides endpoints for managing users, booking sessions, pre-session activities, and feedback functionalities.
 Below you'll find details about each endpoint along with examples of requests.

 ## Demonstration video